 A brilliant jazz pianist, composer, and educator, Bruce Dudleyreceived his doctorate from the University of Colorado and serves on the faculty of Belmont University, Vanderbilt University Blair School of Music, and the Nashville Jazz Workshop.
 Bruce has made a study of Bud Powell’s music and improvisational style and has taught classes on this at the NJW.

-The Jazz on the Move series is presented with support from the Community Foundation of Middle Tennessee, Caterpillar Financial, Peter and Anne Neff, the Carolyn Kulkin Fund for Education and Community, and New City Properties.
+The Jazz on the Move series is presented with support from the Community Foundation of Middle Tennessee, Caterpillar Financial, Peter and Anne Neff, the Carolyn Kulkin Fund for Education and Community, New City Properties, and ArkivJazz.